peterpeterparker/daviddalbusco.com/src/blog/bye-bye-amazon-and-google-hello-web-3-0.md

 We share our learnings through blog posts and our project’s **open source** code is published on [GitHub](https://github.com/deckgo/deckdeckgo/).

-Using a technology and providers that share, and apply itself, the same values goes without saying.
+Using a technology and providers that share and live by the same values goes without saying.

 *****